Tessa’s Recipe Rundown

 - Some bakers say that mini M&Ms are less likely to crack, and others claim that freezing your M&Ms prior to baking prevents cracking.
 I haven’t tested either theory, so I can’t say for sure how well they work.

-- Instead, if the cracking bothers you, I recommend adding the additional M&Ms to the tops of each baked cookie as soon as they come out of the oven, before they have fully set.
+- If the cracking bothers you, I recommend adding the additional M&Ms to the tops of each baked cookie as soon as they come out of the oven, before they have fully set.

 - Be sure to press the M&Ms into each cookie thoroughly to ensure they adhere properly.